 Car accident lawsuits are a type of personal injury claim often filed following a car crash caused by the negligence of another driver or a defective vehicle part.
-However, some claims may involve a motorcycle or a pedestrian.
+However, some legal claims may involve a motorcycle or a pedestrian.
 A vehicle accident lawsuit can help victims recover damages like the cost of medical treatments for injuries sustained in the crash as well as other related expenses.Injured in a vehicle accident?
 You may be eligible for compensation

 Do I Need a Car Accident Lawyer?